 Check out this cool KTVU Profile of San Francisco Rock Project from Spring 2012.

 A number of both local and national organizations and musicians have supported our program, and we’d like to give them their due.
 Huge thanks to PayPal for contributing all their proceeds from Outside Lands 2013 to our program.
+We’re also immensely grateful to the D’Addario Foundation for contributing gear and musical accessories to our school.
 We love love love Noise Pop, who got us a slot at Treasure Island Music Festival last year, and had us play their awesome block party this year.
 The SF Indie Mart has been one of our biggest supporters for years and we’re so sorry they’re packing it after 7 years.
-We love you Kelly!
+(We love you, Kelly!)
 Who else?
-Yerba Buena, SF MoMA, Jewish Contemporary Museum, Yahoo, AirBnB, man there are too many to list.
-If we’ve forgotten you please let us know at email@example.com.
+SF Guitarworks, Yerba Buena, SF MoMA, Jewish Contemporary Museum, Yahoo, AirBnB… (If we’ve forgotten you, we’re so sorry!!
+Please reprimand us at email@example.com.)

-We thank the many venues that have hosted our shows, especially Thee Parkside, Bottom of the Hill, Hotel Utah, Playland, The Rickshaw, and The Make-Out Room.
+We thank the many venues that have hosted our shows, especially Thee Parkside, Bottom of the Hill, Hotel Utah, Playland, Rickshaw Stop, and The Make-Out Room.

-And we can’t forget the artists–Ty Segall, tUnE-yArDs, Jello Biafra and the Guantanamo School of Medicine, Victims Family, Ricky Berger, Shannon & the Clams, have all contributed their time and talents to helping us out.
+And we can’t forget the artists–Ty Segall, tUnE-yArDs, Jello Biafra and the Guantanamo School of Medicine, Victims Family, Ricky Berger, Shannon & the Clams (among others) have all contributed their time and talents to helping us out.
 We thank you all!